-All work is restricted to the already engineered carriageway boundary, and as such the potential for exposure of undiscovered cultural heritage features is considered negligible; construction of the A84 road corridor is likely to have removed any archaeological remains that may have been present.
+Although there are several features of cultural heritage interest within 300m of the scheme; any excavation works associated with the resurfacing works are restricted to the already engineered carriageway boundary, and as such, the potential for exposure of unrecorded cultural heritage features is considered to be negligible.
+Construction of the A84 road corridor is likely to have removed any archaeological remains that may have been present.